prusti/pcg-docs/src/coupling.md

 in any expiry of the graph that unblocks a source node of $e_1$ also removes
 $e_2$.

-We note, however, that $\expiresbefore$ is not actually transitive.
+We note, however, that $\expiresafter$ is not actually transitive.

 ```hypergraph
 {